Who Am I?

 Transiness moved forward over the coming years and now has a small committee of women.
 The current Transiness team (responsible for planning meetings, development, website maintenance, moderation, facilitation and helplines) :-

-Rebecca self describes as “Femme of centre, moderately androphobic loving bubble blowing queer transfeminist (with teeth).”
-She was recently commended by the Health Service Journal for her work in the local hospital, community and beyond was a committee member of the Clare Project in Brighton from 2012 to 2014 and features in Brighton trans*formed, an oral histories book, published in 2014.
+Rebecca self describes as “Femme of centre, moderately androphobic loving bubble blowing queer transfeminist.”
+She was commended by the Health Service Journal for her work in the local hospital, community and beyond was a committee member of the Clare Project in Brighton from 2012 to 2014 and features in Brighton trans*formed, an oral histories book, published in 2014.
 She has a diploma in health studies and translates her knowledge and experience in health to advocate and empower women who transition.

 Suzanne Williams has extensive experience in group moderation having worked as a paid moderator for many years.
 She has worked with gender and sexual minorities since qualifying to become a nurse which continues to be her passion.
 She has been a dedicated supporter of LGBT issues for most of her life.